gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/publish-procedure.md

 ## Copy binaries to the local archive folder

--   go to `.../GNU ARM Eclipse/archive`
+-   go to `.../GNU MCU Eclipse/archive`
 -   move the latest binaries and MD5 to `releases/build-tools`

 ## Share on Facebook